Emranghanbari/Emranghanbari/README.md

 # 💫 About Me:
-🖐 Hi my name is Emran Ghanbari I'm an Iranian junior developer<br>🔭 I’m currently working on my skills to become a better developer<br>📫 You can contact me using my email emranghni.work@gmail.com<br>Or contact me on Telegram, @SameEmran
+🖐 Hi my name is Emran Ghanbari I'm an Iranian junior developer<br>🔭 I’m currently working on my skills to become a better developer<br>📫 You can contact me using my email emranghni.work@gmail.com<br>Or simply contact me on Telegram, @SameEmran

 ## 🌐 Socials: